-Film Connection student Isabella Jones edits full-length film!
+Film Connection student Isabella Jones Edits Mentors’ Festival-Destined Film!

-And ultimately, when due to creative differences, the Lead Editor bowed out of editing the film, Isabella said yes to the position of Lead Editor.
-Never mind the fact that she’d never edited a full length film before.
-Four months ago, Isabella put her head down and got to work, receiving direction and notes from Daniel, Bayou and other key team members along the way as she edited the film to completion, maintaining a level head all the while.
+And ultimately, when due to creative differences, the Lead Editor bowed out of editing the film, Isabella said yes to the position of Lead Editor, nevermind the fact that she’d never edited such a sizable project.
+Four months ago, she put her head down and got to work, receiving direction and notes from Daniel, Bayou and other key team members along the way as she edited the film to completion, maintaining a level head all the while.
 Three days ago, Isabella took a breath.
 With Tombstone Pillow “in the can” and submitted to a number of big film festivals, only now is the young editor beginning to register the magnitude of her recent accomplishment.

 Shot in the cemeteries of Manilla, the feature film shines a light on the communities who, due to economic hardship and rampant crime and corruption, are forced to live in “haphazard shanties, [on]top of graves and mausoleums.”